-* Dollar amounts are translated solely for the convenience of the reader from yen at the rate of JPY 78 = US $1 for Q3 FY 2012, the approximate exchange rate on the Tokyo Foreign Exchange market as of 28 September, 2012.
+Dollar amounts are translated solely for the convenience of the reader from yen at the rate of JPY 98 = US $1 for Q3 2013 figures, the approximate exchange rate on the Tokyo Foreign Exchange market as of September 30, 2013.

 Canon believes that key to its continued success is the establishment of distinct development, manufacturing and sales operations in each global region.

-With more than 190,000 employees worldwide, Canon has manufacturing and marketing subsidiaries in Japan, the Americas, Europe, Asia and Oceania; and a global R&D network with companies based in the United States, Europe, Asia and Australia.
+With approximately 198,000 employees worldwide, Canon has manufacturing and marketing subsidiaries in Japan, the Americas, Europe, Asia and Oceania; and a global R&D network with companies based in the United States, Europe, Asia and Australia.

 Main Activities of the Canon Group

 |Office Business Unit||Office Network Digital Multifunction Devices (MFDs),

 Personal-use Copying Machines,